11 stunning coastal walks in St Ives, Cornwall

 Circular walk east from St Ives

-Rather than walking west from St Ives, why not walk east with one of the best coastal walks?
-It will take you from St Ives Harbour, 20-minute from the St Ives Bay holiday park.
-You'll be able to witness the town's picturesque settings past Hain Walk, Carbis Bay, The Belyars, and Porthmeor Beach, providing ample opportunities to capture sea views and charming scenes.
+Rather than walking west from St Ives, why not walk east with one of the best coastal walks in St Ives?
+It will take you from St Ives Harbour, which is a 20-minute drive away from the St Ives Bay holiday park.

 Find out more